Cannabis and your health

 Using cannabis while parenting affects how you interact with your child.

-If you choose to use cannabis, make sure there is another adult available who isn’t using cannabis to take care of your child, and avoid exposing children to second-hand cannabis smoke.
+If you choose to use cannabis, make sure there is another adult available who isn’t using cannabis to take care of your child.
+Avoid exposing children to second-hand cannabis smoke.
 Second-hand cannabis smoke can affect children’s alertness, understanding and judgement.

 Keep cannabis in all forms in a secure (locked) location, out of reach from children, teens and pets, where they aren’t visible.